 Is D'Alembert safer than Martingale?

-It grows more slowly, but it should not be called safe.
+It grows more slowly than Martingale, but it should not be called safe.
 It still has negative expected value and can still fail through losing streaks, table limits and bankroll limits.

 Is a $500 bankroll enough for a $10 base unit?

-Not for a 10-loss sequence.
+Not for a ten-loss sequence.
 Ten consecutive losses expose $550 before the next stake, so any bankroll statement must be tied to a stop point and should not be treated as guidance.